 The best place to get LEGOLAND tickets is through Get Away Today.
 They sell park tickets as well as hotel packages that include tickets.
 Check rates HERE.

-Another option is to take advantage of the LEGOLAND Black Friday deals directly through LEGOLAND California which is usually the lowest price of the year.
+Another option is to take advantage of the LEGOLAND Black Friday deals directly through LEGOLAND California, which is usually the year’s lowest price.

 There are several options for LEGOLAND tickets.
 There’s the standard LEGOLAND ticket that gets you into the LEGOLAND Park.